bwinton/weblog.latte.ca/posts/amy/yearInReview/2016_challenges.md

 (unless you love apples) so I wanted to take advantage of the peaches, cherries, and other treats &mdash; as well as, you know, get nutrients and stuff.
 I set myself a goal of eating (don't laugh) four kinds of fruit or veg every day.
 My plan was to set out four fruits every morning so they would be easy to grab, to eat two fruits before lunchtime and one veg with lunch, and to write down all the fruit and veg I ate.

-And finally, I was having some acid reflux which is such a gross, old-person-sounding condition I'm not even going to talk about it, except to say that I find it helpful if I don't eat for three hours before bedtime.
+And finally, I was having trouble with acid reflux, which is such a gross, old-person-sounding condition I'm not even going to talk about it, except to say that I find it helpful if I don't eat for three hours before bedtime.
 (It turns out everything I eat after 8:00 pm is unalloyed junk anyway, so this is a win all 'round.)

 Like all my multi-pronged challenges, this was hard to keep track of.
 Looking back I don't know how often I succeeded at which of these tasks.

-#### September: Manage my time
+### September: Manage my time

 September, the Other New Year, follows two months of unscheduled summer bliss.
 When my kids are off school, I'm off work,